Cinemaware: Cinemaware Corp. (1986–1991)

-The company was founded in January 1986 by Phyllis and Robert “Bob” Jacob.
+The company was founded in January 1986 by Phyllis and Robert “Bob” Jacob as Master Designer Software.
+The company initially released games under a partnership with Mindscape.
+The company initially released games under the Cinemaware label.

 Cinemaware's first title was Defender of the Crown, a strategy computer game originally released for the Commodore Amiga.
 Bob Jacob was a film buff, and Cinemaware released other games based on classic film genres which were made as an attempt to emphasize action, graphics, and ease of play.
 Its games generally debuted on the most graphically powerful home computers of the era, the Amiga, Apple IIGS, and Atari ST, and then ported to others, such as the Commodore 64, PC (running under MS-DOS), and the Nintendo Entertainment System.
 Defender of the Crown is the most ported Cinemaware game.

+In its company's early years, the company had a distribution deal with Mindscape, before Master Designer Software decided to distribute its titles independently.
+The company intended to expand in 1987 with Cinemaware Corporation being incorporated a separate company before being dissolved in 1988 and reincorporated under the name Cinemaware Corporation.

 Cinemaware expanded to sports games, with its "TV Sports" line, which featured elements of sports telecasts such as studio announcers.
 The "TV Sports" line covered basketball, ice hockey, and football.
 Some of the titles were only known by the generic name "TV Sports" in Europe such asTV Sports: Boxing and TV Sports: Baseball, which were released in the United States by Data East as ABC Wide World of Sports Boxing and Bo Jackson Baseball, respectively.
 In 1989, the company debuted its Spotlight Software label in order to release foreign titles for the American market, most notably Speedball.

 By 1990, the NEC owned 15% of Cinemaware.
 Cinemaware went bankrupt in 1991.
-While porting S.D.I. to another system, one of the company's owners demanded the programmers add more features, increasing the programming time and delaying the product's release.
-Coupled with falling sales of their other titles amid an economic downturn, the company suffered.
+Coupled with falling sales of its other titles amid an economic downturn, the company suffered.
 The company also suffered from software piracy, threatening to stop publishing Amiga games at several points because of the ease by which video games could be copied.
-Many of their games, including Wings, were cracked and spread amongst gamers before release.
+After Cinemaware went bankrupt, the Cinemaware name and brand was sold to Mirrorsoft, which the company's financial troubles allowed to sell the brand to Mindscape in 1992, and Bob Jacob created a spiritual successor to the company called Acme Interactive, which inherited the Cinemaware design team, which was later merged with Malibu Comics Entertainment in 1992.
+One of Acme's games, Wings 2: Aces High, was a sequel to a title by Cinemaware.
+Many of the laid off team members, including David Riordan and David Todd, whose group was Mass Media, went on to Philips to start out Philips POV Entertainment Group, before becoming an independent developer with the Mass Media name.